sdziallas/comp55/docs/labs/1-JavaEclipse.md

 Since this is your first time running Eclipse here are a couple of things you want to know.

-*If you are using a school computer, make sure that you change the workspace to a **Comp 55** folder inside of your **Documents** folder.*

-When you double click eclipse, after seeing the splash screen you will be greeted with the image below.

-Eclipse likes to use the word ***workspace*** to mean the location where you store all of your code.
+- Eclipse likes to use the word ***workspace*** to mean the location where you store all of your code.
   Think of it as the parent or base directory.
-It breaks that directory or workspace down into ***projects***, which is the code you'd write for different assignments or different projects.
+- It breaks that directory or workspace down into ***projects***, which is the code you'd write for different assignments or different projects.
-Each project gets a directory, you can think of the project as the solution from C++ or Visual Studio.
+- Each project gets a directory, you can think of the project as the solution from C++ or Visual Studio.
-Eclipse allows you to have different workspaces and switch between them, which is why it asks this question.
+- Eclipse allows you to have different workspaces and switch between them, which is why it asks this question.

+When you double-click eclipse, after seeing the splash screen you will be greeted with the image below.

 Go ahead and pick the directory where you want your projects to live on your hard drive.
 **Click the checkbox to use as a default, and then click Launch.**

+*If you are using a school computer, make sure that you change the workspace to a **Comp 55** folder inside of your **Documents** folder.*

 ![use this as the default workspace](lab1media/media/image5.png)

-Once clicked and Eclipse takes a bit to start up, Eclipse will then jump you to a screen that looks something like this:
+Once clicked and Eclipse takes its time to start up, because...you know, JAVA, Eclipse will display a screen that looks something like this:

 ![review IDE configuration settings](lab1media/media/image6.png)